Persisting data using HiveDB in Flutter

 }

-It is the more or less typical code that we use when initializing asynchronous processes at the level of the entire application and with Hive.initFlutter() we initialize Hive.
+This is more or less the typical code we use when initializing asynchronous processes at the application level, and we initialize Hive with `Hive.initFlutter()`.

 As we will see in the next section, Hive works with the key-value scheme, where the value can be a primitive or a map.

-As with sharedpreferences, we must create a structure with which we can manage data persistently; In Hive, where we store the data, they are known as "boxes" which have a name to track and with this, obtain and establish data:
+Just like with sharedpreferences, we must create a structure with which we can manage persistent data.
+In Hive, where we store the data is known as "boxes," which have a name for tracking and with which we get and set data:

 class MyListService {